 - Commerce Commission v Kuehne + Nagel International AG ( NZHC 705), regarding air freight forwarding; and

 - Commerce Commission v Carter Holt Harvey ( NZHC 531), regarding timber products.

 Is immunity from criminal prosecution available?
 If so, how and under what conditions is immunity granted?

-Cartel conduct is not a criminal offence in New Zealand.
+Cartel conduct is not currently a criminal offence in New Zealand.

 What is the procedure for a leniency application?

-At the outset, a party or its legal adviser usually applies for a marker to the party's position as a leniency applicant (or a cooperation applicant).
+At the outset, a party or its legal adviser applies for a marker to the party's position as a leniency applicant (or a cooperation applicant).
 The Commerce Commission advises if a marker is available, and the requirements the party must meet to perfect the marker.

 The party then has a limited amount of time to perfect the marker by providing sufficient information on the nature of the cartel to the Commerce Commission.
 In practice, the party will provide as much information as the commission requires in order to secure conditional immunity and conclude a conditional immunity agreement.